-Liquidation methodology drives value: For liquidations in the drug store segment, a going-out-of-business (“GOB”) sale would include a twofold approach in which the front-end inventory would be sold separately from the pharmacy (“Rx”) inventory.
-Prior to the sales of the front-end inventory, the Rx inventory would be sold to competitors in conjunction with the sale of the customer prescription (“script”) files.
-Appraisers typically assume that the Rx inventory would recover at a rate of 90 to 99 percent of cost, barring open packaging and expired or near-expiration product.
+Liquidation methodology drives value: For liquidations in the drug store segment, a going-out-of-business (GOB) sale would include a twofold approach in which the front-end inventory would be sold separately from the pharmacy (Rx) inventory.
+Prior to the sale of the front-end inventory, the pharmacy inventory would be sold to competitors in conjunction with the sale of the customer prescription (script) files.
+Appraisers typically assume that the pharmacy inventory would recover at a rate of 90 to 99 percent of cost, barring open packaging and expired or near-expiration product.
 It is imperative that the sale of the script files and Rx inventory occurs prior to or at the outset of the GOB sale.
-Running the script file/Rx inventory sale after the liquidation sale has begun would lower the value of the script files as pharmacy customers would immediately seek new pharmacies at which to purchase their medications, reducing the number of transferable prescriptions.
+Running the script and Rx inventory sale after the liquidation sale has begun would lower the value of the script files, as pharmacy customers would immediately seek new pharmacies at which to purchase their medications, reducing the number of transferable prescriptions.
 The net impact would be a reduction in total value for the prescription list, which is typically a key component of value in drug store dispositions.

-Due to the health and safety risks associated with prescription drug usage, pharmaceutical manufacturing and sales are heavily regulated by the U.S. Food and Drug Administration (“FDA”).
+Due to the health and safety risks associated with prescription drug usage, pharmaceutical manufacturing and sales are heavily regulated by the FDA.
 As a result, pharmacies are vulnerable to prescription drug recalls.
-For the purposes of an inventory appraisal, Gordon Brothers assumes all pharmaceutical products contained within a company’s Rx inventory are not subject to FDA recalls.
-Gordon Brothers recommends monitoring pharmaceutical inventory levels and the treatment of recalled products as any recalls of a significant quantity of products within the Rx inventory would have a negative impact on recovery values.
+In an inventory appraisal, Gordon Brothers recommends monitoring the pharmaceutical products contained within a company’s inventory, because any significant recalls would have a negative impact on recovery values.